zincware/MDSuite/docs/source/_developer_docs/implementing_a_calculator.rst

        species: list

 Here we have shown the dataclass from our Einstein diffusion coefficients.
-In this calculator, we want to store the data_range over which the function was measured , the correlation time used, the atoms selected for the computation, the time steps used , and the species studied in the analysis.
+In this calculator, we want to store the data_range over which the function was measured, the correlation time used, the atoms selected for the computation, the time steps used, and the species studied in the analysis.
 Consider now the dataclass for the radial distribution function:

 .. code-block:: python